Tax-Free Savings Accounts (TFSAs)

 Contributing to a TFSA

-Canadian residents can contribute up to $5,500 to a TFSA each year, indexed annually.
+The contribution room for Canadian residents has fluctuated each year since 2009.
+Refer to the CRA website to confirm exact contribution amount and room for each year.
+The TFSA annual room limit will be indexed to inflation and rounded to the nearest $500.
 If you exceed your TFSA contribution limit, or contribute while you are a non-resident, you will typically pay a 1% over-contribution penalty per month.
 You do not accumulate contribution room for any year that you are a non-resident.

 Although TFSA contributions are not tax deductible, earned investment income and withdrawals are tax-free.
 Another benefit is that you never lose your total TFSA savings room.
 Any withdrawals you make from your TFSA may be re-contributed the following year, in addition to the annual contribution limit.
 You may only re-contribute a withdrawal in the same year you withdraw it if you have the contribution room to absorb it.